kshitiz8/datasciencecoursera/codeBook.md

 Output Fields
 ==============
-- activity: The activity name performed by the subject.
+- **activity**: The activity name performed by the subject.
 Possible values are
   * WALKING
   * WALKING_UPSTAIRS
   * WALKING_DOWNSTAIRS